Monitoring the global impact of COVID-19

 The spread of the coronavirus and its impact on global economic activity has materially changed the investment outlook for 2020.
-Trying to predict the precise outcome for the global economy is a fool’s errand.
-Instead, in this piece we provide a framework for tracking infection rates globally and monitoring the impact on economic activity, using high frequency or daily data.
-We consider how government and central bank interventions might support the households and firms affected and facilitate an economic recovery, and then review the market reaction to date.
+In this piece we provide a framework for tracking the state of play in different countries and monitoring the impact on economic activity.
+We consider how government and central bank interventions are working to avoid lasting scars to the global economy and facilitate an economic recovery.

 What are the latest virus statistics?

 Exhibits 1-3 provide the latest data on the spread of the coronavirus.
 China, South Korea and several continental European nations have made particularly notable progress in controlling infections, following the significant restrictions on activity.
 Early evidence suggests that targeted lockdowns and extensive track and trace programmes have allowed these economies to limit new cases as they begin gradual reopening.
 It appears that the US is currently experiencing a renewed spike in infections, and we remain watchful of the UK and Spain where, despite having reduced infection rates prior to reopening, recent data is showing an increase.
 Globally we continue to be concerned about Latin America and Southern Asia which are still experiencing their significant first waves of infections.

 Exhibit 2: COVID-19 reported cases and deaths by country